 There is a common online application form available for admission to SCS Ph.D. programs and select Masters within the School of Computer Science.
-With the SCS Graduate Online Application, you may apply to up to two PhD programs and any of the Masters listed on the online application.
+With the SCS Graduate Online Application, you may apply to up to three PhD programs and any of the Masters listed on the online application.

 Descriptions of the PhD programs can be found on the Doctoral Programs page.